 If the second climber follows up, this person removes the protective gear left behind by the leader.
 The two partners repeat this process, often trading the lead duties on each succeeding pitch until they reach the top.

-After you master these traditional climbing techniques, you’ll be able to pioneer new routes on crags and lofty peaks anywhere on the globe while climbing in the purest and cleanest style possible.
+Unlike sport climbing, trad climbing doesn’t rely on pre-drilled bolts to secure their rope for fall protection.
+Therefore, traditional rock climbing techniques allow you to pioneer new routes on crags and lofty peaks anywhere on the globe while climbing in the purest and cleanest style possible.

 Origin of Trad Climbing

 Trad climbing as a sport has its distant roots in the culture of European mountaineering, where mountain guiding was first recognized as a professional occupation in France and Germany in the early 1800s.

 The tools and techniques used for mountain climbing in Europe arrived in the United States shortly afterward.
 At some point, climbers began pursuing not only mountain summits but also difficult, steep routes on other impressive rock spires and cliff faces.

 While it’s impossible to say precisely when the current style of trad climbing began, two key elements certainly contributed.

 First, the concept of climbing “free,” using only naturally occurring holds, was adopted as the preferred aesthetic of most members of the rock climbing community.

 Second, the introduction of “Friends” spring-loaded camming devices (also known as SLCDs or cams) in 1978 immediately made strenuous crack climbs easier due to reduced effort placing protection.
 They also made many climbs safer because they can hold securely in parallel-sided cracks, where other gear provides marginal protection at best.

 At this point, the term “trad” didn’t exist…one either practiced free climbing or resorted to the classic “summit by any means” ethic.